Table of Contents

 )

-# There are some 'locale' characters that will not work for UTF-8
+# Some 'locale' characters will not be compatible with UTF-8

 with fileinput.input(files=tuple_of_files, encoding="utf-16") as fid: